roq-trading/roq-api/README.md

   * Message encoding/decoding
   * String formatting (stream and format operations)
   * Other benchmarking useful for selecting e.g. containers
-* `roq-ping` is a service used to simulate the key execution paths of a "server" (for example, a gateway)
+* `roq-ping` is a service used to simulate the key execution paths of a "server"
   * Broadcast random market data (L2 with a depth of 5)
   * Handle order creation requests
   * Respond with order creation ack
   * Access to internal metrics
-* `roq-pong` is a service used to simulate the key execution paths of a "client" (for example, a strategy)
+* `roq-pong` is a service used to simulate the key execution paths of a "client"
   * Receive and process market data
   * Optionally request order creation
   * Access to internal metrics

-> The services make internal profiling metrics available over HTTP using the
+> Internal profiling metrics use the
 > [Prometheus Exposition Format](https://prometheus.io/docs/instrumenting/exposition_formats/).